USAREUR-AF International Tank Challenge

 Italian soldiers offload their tanks and other vehicles in preparation for the U.S. Army Europe and Africa-directed, 7th Army Training Command-hosted USAREUR-AF International Tank Challenge held at the 7th ATC’s Grafenwoehr Training Area in Bavaria, Germany, Feb.
 5, 2025.
 The USAREUR-AF International Tank Challenge, held Feb.
 7-20, will test competitor’s marksmanship skills, physical prowess, and mental agility while engaging in teambuilding competitions.
-(U.S. Army video by Markus Rauchenberger)
+(U.S. Army photo by Miriam Schraml)

 |Date Taken: